mhvue/AdventCal/README.md

 * Express
 * MySQL

-## TO DO as of 9/10/2021
+## TO DO as of 2/12/2022
-* make it mobile friendly
+* need to make sure works for most mobile